freedom780/suburb_manager/DEVELOPER_NOTES.md

 ## Build Technology
 Gradle is used as a build automation system.
 Refer to [build.gradle](build.gradle) for more details on how the application is built.

+## Full End-To-End Integration Tests

+### How It Works

+Integration tests use a [reusable OAuth access token retrieval artefact](src/test/java/au/com/aupost/suburbmanager/api/services/oauth/OAuthAccessTokenRetriever.java) for emulating OAuth 2.0 Authorisation Code flow phases as described in [Architecture document](ARCHITECTURE.md):

+- emulate redirect to user authorization page
+- emulate user accepting authorization prompt
+- exchange authorisation code for access token

+The artefact is used to retrieve the JWT access token which is used in every single REST API integration test for secure access to protected resources.

+### Scenarios
+A full end-to-end REST integration test stack for the whole OAuth Authorisation Code Flow is available covering the following scenarios:

+- Unrestricted retrieval of suburbs and postcodes as described in [API Documentation](API_DOCUMENTATION.md)
+- Secured access to adding suburb and post code combinations as described in [API Documentation](API_DOCUMENTATION.md) including:
+  - happy day scenarios
+  - errors

 ## Configuration Management
 The application-dev.yml configuration file is used for development purpose only and is located outside of the main build folder structure to prevent it from being packaged into the build.